Siddhantsingh1230/Artic/README.md

 ## Contact
 - Siddhant Singh <siddhantsingh9023134084@gmail.com>
 - Khushi Kandoi <khushikandoii09@gmail.com>

+## Contributions

+Contributions are always welcome!
+Please read the contribution guidelines first.

+Please ensure your pull request adheres to the following guidelines:

+-Suggested Github Profile READMEs should be beautiful or stand out in some way.
+-Make an individual pull request for each suggestion.
+-Check your spelling and grammar.
+-Make sure your text editor is set to remove trailing whitespace.

+Thank you for your suggestions!

 ## Welcome to Artic, where the world listens to your tales.